sfc-gh-aproddutoor/snowflake-snowpro-specialty-genai-study-notes/1_Snowflake_for_Gen_AI_Overview/README.md

 This domain provides the foundational understanding of Snowflake's Gen AI capabilities and architecture.
 It accounts for **26%** of the exam questions and covers the core concepts needed to understand how Snowflake enables generative AI workflows.

-⚠️ **Exam Focus**: This study guide covers both current exam content (SNOWFLAKE.CORTEX.* functions) and preview features (AI_* functions).
-The AI_* functions are NOT on the current certification exam.
-Focus your exam preparation on SNOWFLAKE.CORTEX.* functions.

 ## 🎯 Domain Overview

 This domain introduces Snowflake Cortex, the platform's AI and ML capabilities, vector operations, and how Snowflake integrates with the broader Gen AI ecosystem to enable AI-powered applications.